 We did the Glacier Explorer tour with Arctic Adventures and had an awesome experience.
 For three hours, we walked through crevasses and climbed up and over huge chunks of ice.

 While in Skaftafell, you can also hike to Svartifoss.

 If you don’t mind a big driving day, you can continue past Skaftafell and visit Jökulsárlón Glacier Lagoon, Fjallsárlón Glacier Lagoon, and Diamond Beach.

-Pro Travel Tip: If you visit Skaftafell, I recommend visiting Fjaðrárgljúfur on the drive back to your hotel on the south coast, just to save yourself another big driving day tomorrow.
+PRO TRAVEL TIP: If you visit Skaftafell, I recommend visiting Fjaðrárgljúfur on the drive back to your hotel on the south coast, just to save yourself another big driving day tomorrow.

-About Glacier Walking Tours
+About Glacier Hiking Tours